 We have successfully defended hundreds of drug driving cases

-A new drug driving offence was introduced in 2015.
+In spring 2012, the Department for Transport convened an expert Panel to provide technical advice related to a new offence on drug driving.
+Three years later the offence was introduced.
 This made it an offence to drive a vehicle on a road or public place whilst over a prescribed limit.
 The Government intended to come down hard on drug drivers and therefore introduced a ‘zero tolerance’ approach.
 However, by understanding the law fully, and taking advantage of inaccuracies in police procedures, M.A.J Law Solicitors have continued to avoid convictions for clients charged with drug driving.

 Forcing the Police to take no further action before your blood test results